Leonardo-Boss/suckless-site/dwm.suckless.org/faq.md

 	   config.h to turn resizehints off.
 This wastes the same amount of  space inside the terminal window that would otherwise be wasted outside.

+	Q: Why are there gaps between my windows?

+	A: See the question above.

 	Q: How do I find out the values of the rules[] array in config.h?

 	A: The class, instance and title properties of an X11 window can be